-- Applications for Mediation or GM services will be assessed, date stamped, and reviewed by the Director of Mediation Services (DOMS) prior to docketing. - Applications will be docketed within two business days from the date on which the request was received. - Docketed cases will be assigned a mediator within five business days of the date on which the case was docketed. - Assigned mediators will make contact with the parties involved in the case within five business days from the date on which the case was assigned. - Mediators will submit an initial case report, to include a case management strategy, within five business days of the date of the first meeting with the parties. - Mediators will submit an updated case report within five business days from the date on which any meeting with the parties concludes.
+- Applications for Mediation or ADR Services will be assessed, date stamped, and reviewedby the Director of Mediation Services (DOMS) prior to docketing. - Applications will be reviewed for accuracy/appropriateness and subsequently docketed within two business days from the date on which the application was received. - Docketed cases will be assigned a mediator within five business days of the date on which the case was docketed. - Assigned mediators will make contact with the parties involved in the case within five business days from the date on which the case was assigned. - Mediators will submit an initial case report, to include a case management strategy, within five business days of the date of the first meeting with the parties. - Mediators will submit an updated case report within five business days from the date on which any meeting with the parties concludes.